audreyeliza/portfolio/README.md

 - [ ] Shorten all descriptions
 - [ ] Make videos larger
 - [ ] Visually establish an aesthetic
-- [ ] Overall statement for every section
+- [ ] Overall statement and summary for every page
+- [ ] Section anchors

 ## Deployment
 Currently deployed on Netlify at [audreybolyard.com](https://audreybolyard.com)